Academic English Writing Assessment for Undergraduate Students

 - an ACT English score of 19 or greater, or

-- an SAT Evidence-Based Reading and Writing (EBRW/RWRSN) score of 500 (or an SAT verbal [CRVB] score of 460 or greater if taken prior to 2017), or
+- an SAT Evidence-Based Reading and Writing (EBRW) score of 500 or SAT Verbal (CRVB) score of 460 or greater, or

 - Advanced Placement (AP), International Baccalaureate (IB), or postsecondary credit for English 1110.